Mel-Raeven/SolarSync-Power-Manager/README.md

 ## What do you need to use this?

-- KlikAanKlikUit smart plug + hub + p1 meter
+- KlikAanKlikUit smart plug
+- IC2000 hub (to my knowledge this will only work with the IC2000)
+- Smart P1 meter attatched to your KaKu hub
 - HiveOS farm (duh)

 ## Installation guide